 Should You Hire Full-Time Employees or Independent Contractors?

 Boosting productivity and efficiency is much easier with an appropriately-sized team.
-More and more business leaders realize that it makes more sense to assign particular responsibilities to 1099 workers instead of full-time W2 employees.
+More and more business leaders realize that assigning particular responsibilities to 1099 workers instead of full-time W2 employees makes more sense.

 The former option is often much cheaper and puts fewer legal obligations on the employer.
 This is just one of the many differences between the two types of employees.
 And like other important business decisions, the cheaper option isn’t always best.